Jcooksdev/azure-network-protocols/README.md

 </p>
 <p>
-1. We'll start this project by Signing into our domain admin account and our Client- 1 Virtual machines.
+1. We'll start this project by signing into our domain admin account and our Client- 1 Virtual machines.
 Creating 4 different folders and set permisson for each, skipping one for now.
 </p>
 <br />